-Advance warning signs shall be placed ahead of the work area in accordance with Part 6 of the MUTCD and shall include a series of at least three advance road work (W20-1) signs placed at the termini of the project.
+Advance warning signs shall be placed ahead of the work area in accordance with Part 6 of the MUTCD and unless noted below shall include a series of at least three advance road work (W20-1) signs placed at the termini of the project.
 The series shall have the legend ROAD WORK (1500 FEET, 1000 FEET, AND 500 FEET).